Position

 Q: When can I expect to harvest apples from my Ellison’s Orange tree?

 A: Ellison’s Orange apples are usually ready for harvest around mid-September.
-Newly planted trees may take a few years to produce fruit, but once established, they provide a rewarding crop of delicious apples.
+Newly planted trees may take a few years to produce fruit, but they provide a rewarding crop of delicious apples once established.

 Q: What are some common issues with Ellison’s Orange?